Morganator2000/moarcolourz/README.md

 I needed about 60 unique colours that could be distingushable from each other.
 Would you have guessed that the easier solution would be to make a whole new package?
-Moarcolourz generates a spectrum for you and instead of scrambling randomly, it makes sure that similar shades to not end up in sequence with each other.
+Moarcolourz generates a spectrum for you and instead of scrambling randomly, it makes sure that similar shades do not end up in sequence with each other.
 This way you can generate large amounts of high-contrast colours.

 ## Installation

-You can install the development version of moarcolourz like so:
+Easy installation of moarcolorz:

 ``` r
 # Install from GitHub